Towards Deepening Graph Neural Networks: A GNTK-based Optimization Perspective: Background and Preliminaries

-GCNs iteratively update node features through aggregating and transforming the representation of their neighbors.
+GCNs iteratively update node features through aggregating and transforming the representations of their neighbors.
 Figure \ref{fig:overview} in Appendix \ref{sec:overview} illustrates an overview of the information propagation in a general GCN.
-We define a propagation unit to be the combination of a $R$-layer MLP and one aggregation operation.
-We use subscript $(r)$ to denote the layer index of MLP in each propagation unit and use superscript $(l)$ to indicate the index of aggregation operation, which is also the index of the propagation unit. $L$ is the total number of propagation units.
-Specifically, the node representation propagation in GCNs through a multi-layer perceptron (MLP) follows the expression, where $W^{(l)}_{(r)} \in \mathbb{R}^{m_l \times m_{l-1}}$ and $b^{(l)}_{(r)} \in \mathbb{R}^{m_l}$ are the learnable weights and biases respectively, $\phi$ is the activation function, $\mathcal{N}(u)$ is the neighborhood of node $u$, and $\mathcal{N}(u) \cup u$ is the union of node $v$ and its neighbors.
-Equation (\ref{eq:agg}) describes the node feature aggregation operation among its neighborhood according to a GCN variant \citep{hamilton2017inductive}.
+We define a propagation unit to be the combination of a $R$-layer multi-layer perceptron (MLP) and one aggregation operation.
+We use subscript $(r)$ to denote the layer index of MLP in each propagation unit and superscript $(l)$ to indicate the index of aggregation operation, which is also the index of the propagation unit. $L$ is the total number of propagation units.
+To be specific, the node representation propagation in GCNs through an MLP follows the expression, where $h^{(0)}_{(0)} = X$, $W^{(l)}_{(r)} \in \mathbb{R}^{m_l \times m_{l-1}}$, and $b^{(l)}_{(r)} \in \mathbb{R}^{m_l}$ are the learnable weights and biases, respectively, $\phi$ is the activation function, $\mathcal{N}(u)$ is the neighborhood of node $u$, and $\mathcal{N}(u) \cup u$ is the union of node $u$ and its neighbors.
+Equation (\ref{eq:agg}) reveals the node feature aggregation operation among its neighborhood according to a GCN variant \citep{hamilton2017inductive}.
 Equation (\ref{eq:non}) is a standard non-linear transformation with NTK-parameterization \citep{jacot2018neural}, where $m$ is the width, i.e., number of neurons in each layer, $\sigma_w$ and $\sigma_b$ define the variance scale of the weights and biases.
-With regard to the activation function, we focus on both ReLU and tanh, which are denoted as $\phi(x) = \max\{0,x\}$ and $\phi(x) = \tanh(x)$ respectively.
-Without loss of generality, our theoretical framework can handle other common activations.
-By comparison, the GNTK work \citep{du2019graph} only adopted ReLU activation.
+For the activation function, we focus on both ReLU and Tanh, which are denoted as $\phi(x) = \max\{0,x\}$ and $\phi(x) = \tanh(x)$, respectively.
+Without loss of generality, our theoretical framework can handle other common activation functions, whereas the GNTK work \citep{du2019graph} only adopted ReLU.